jackfoxy/urQL/docs/01-preliminaries.md

 All datasets in Obelisk are sets, meaning a given value for any typed element, `<row-type>`, only exists once.

-All tables originate from, or are derived from, base tables created by the `CREATE TABLE` command.
+All tables originate from, or are derived from, user-defined tables created by the `CREATE TABLE` command.

 A base-table (`<table>`) row has a default or cannonical type, which is the table's atomic aura-typed columns in a particluar fixed order.
 ```
 <row-type> ::= list <aura>
 ```
-Each base table is typed by its `<row-type>`.
+Each user-defined table is typed by its `<row-type>`.
 ```
 <table-type> ::= (list <row-type>)
 ```
-A base table's definition includes a unique primary row order, the primary key ordering, giving it `list column` type rather than `set column` type.
+A user-defined table's definition includes a unique primary row order, the primary key ordering, giving it `list column` type rather than `set column` type.
 This is not true for all `<table-set>` instances, which are always sets, but may have no defined order (i.e. the order in which they appear is arbitrary).

 Rows from `<view>`s, `<common-table-expression>`s, and the command output from `<transform>`, or any other table<sup>2</sup> that is not a base-table, can only have an immutable row order if it is explicitly specified (i.e., the `SELECT` statement includes an `ORDER BY` clause).
 In general, these other tables have types that are unions of `<row-type>`s.